JuhoKanniainen/OpenFinCorpTableMaker/README.md

 Produced as a shcoolwork to teach students how to use JSON and connect a site to a database.

-I plan on making an URL engine for modifying the outcome of the xmlhttp response.
+I plan on making an URL engine for modifying the outcome of the xmlhttp response. (complete) Buttons to browse the data  (complete)